celsowm/metal-orm/docs/level-3-backend-tutorial.md

-# Level 3 Tutorial: Decorator Entities in a Backend API
+# Level 3 Tutorial: Decorator Entities + OrmSession

- This tutorial builds a small blog-style HTTP API (users, posts, tags) using MetalORM's **Level 3** decorator layer plus the runtime/Unit of Work.
-You'll:
+This tutorial builds a small blog-style HTTP API (users, posts, tags) using MetalORM's **Level 3** decorator layer and the high-level `OrmSession` Unit of Work.
+It covers:

- - Describe your schema with decorators and bootstrap it into `TableDef`s.
+- Generating decorator entities from an existing database with `scripts/generate-entities.mjs` or writing them by hand.
- - Plug an `OrmContext` into a real driver (PostgreSQL via `pg` in this example) and optionally manage request-scoped work with an `OrmSession`.
+- Bootstrapping metadata, emitting DDL, and wiring request-scoped sessions.
- - Work with entities and relations and persist changes with a single `saveChanges()`.
+- Driver setups for PostgreSQL, MySQL, SQLite, and SQL Server.
-- Expose the workflow over HTTP with Express.
+- Querying and mutating entities with a single `commit()`.

-> The code samples use TypeScript with ESM.
+> Samples use TypeScript with ESM.
 Adjust imports if you prefer CJS.

 ## 1) Bootstrap a fresh project (if starting from scratch)